Startup Failure Rate Statistics (2024)

 Failure Rate Implications for Entrepreneurs

-Entrepreneurship failure costs that business owners incur can be financial, emotional, and phycological.
+Entrepreneurship failure costs that business owners incur can be financial, emotional, and psychological.
 Starting a new business that ends up failing can also cost entrepreneurs valuable time that they could have used to build a lucrative career or another source of income.

 Small business trends relating to startup failure rates are bleak and often discourage would-be entrepreneurs from launching new ventures.
 When considering how many entrepreneurs fail, launching a startup doesn’t appear to be a financially viable option for anyone.